PowerShell/ProjectMercury/docs/Command.md

 Take the Bing chat that is built-in to the Edge browser as an example.
 It makes it very easy to include the current page as context information when chatting with AI.
-As (*mostly*) a counterpart of it in command line, Shell Copilot should make it easy to include local resources in the chat.
+As (*mostly*) a counterpart of it in command line, Shell Copilot should make it easy to include local resources in the chat too.

 One way to achieve this is to support command invocation in Shell Copilot.